leaish613/meowfactss/README.md

 # MeowFactss

 Welcome to the MeowFactss repository!
-This project provides fun facts about cats.
 Below, you'll find a detailed explanation of the project, how to set it up, and an overview of the codebase.

 ## Introduction
 MeowFactss is a fun project designed to share interesting and random facts about cats.
 The goal of this project is to provide cat enthusiasts and curious individuals with fascinating information about cats in a simple and engaging manner.